UVDoc: Neural Grid-based Document Unwarping: Experiments

 \subsection{Evaluation}

-We evaluate our CGU-Net on the DocUNet benchmark dataset \cite{DocUNet}.
-It is composed of 65 documents.
+We evaluate our network on the DocUNet benchmark dataset \cite{DocUNet} as well as on our own UVDoc benchmark, described in \secref{sec:UVDocbenchmark}.
+The DocUNet benchmark is composed of 65 documents.
 For each of them, 2 deformed images in a real-world scenario are provided.
 The ground truth flatbed-scans are also provided for comparison.
 Note that similarly to Feng et al.~\shortcite{DocGeoNet} we exclude the two images of document 64, as the real world images are rotated by 180 degrees.
-We also exclude this image when computing the quantitative results for previous works.
+We also exclude this document when computing the quantitative results for previous works.

 \paragraph{Quantitative evaluation} We compare our method with several state-of-the-art deep learning methods.
 For each of them, we use the DocUNet result images published by the authors.
-All metric scores are evaluated using Tesseract v4.0.0, pytesseract v0.3.10, MATLAB R2022a, Levenshtein v0.20.8 and jiwer v2.5.1.
-The results are presented in \tabref{tab:comparisontable}.
+We also evaluate the methods that additionally published their pre-trained models on our UVDoc benchmark.
+All metric scores are evaluated using Tesseract v4.0.0, pytesseract v0.3.10, MATLAB R2022a, Levenshtein v0.21.0 and jiwer v3.0.1.
+The results are presented in Tables \ref{tab:comparisontable} and \ref{tab:comparisontableUVDoc}.

-Comparing to previous works, our CGU-Net achieves state-of-the-art LD and AD performance and a second-best MS-SSIM score.
-Our method ranks third based on the CER metric, but nevertheless achieves a state-of-the-art ED score.
-In our experience, the performance on the OCR metrics is highly unstable and shows large variance, whereas the visual evaluation metrics (MS-SSIM, LD and AD) are far more stable over repeated experiments (see \tabref{tab:ablation_grid3d} and \tabref{tab:ablation_mixeddata}).
-Since the differences in CER and ED scores between our method and previous works are relatively small compared to the size of the respective standard deviations that we observe during our ablation study, we put less emphasis on these metrics than on the visual ones.
+Compared to previous works, our method achieves state-of-the-art MS-SSIM, LD, AD and ED performance and a second-best CER score on the DocUNet benchmark.
+On the UVDoc benchmark our method achieves state-of-the-art performance on visual metrics (MS-SSIM and LD).
+On OCR metrics, our network performs close to state-of-the-art.
+Small differences should be interpreted with care, as OCR scores suffer from high standard deviation (see \tabref{tab:ablation}).
+This is due to the Tesseract OCR engine being sensitive to small changes in input, as explained in its documentation \cite{tesseract}.
+Our method also ranks best on the horizontal and vertical line straightness metrics (\secref{sec:linemetric}), indicating better unwarping of the geometric features.

 Our approach builds on a grid-based unwarping method, thanks to which our network is significantly smaller in size than current state-of-the-art methods, whilst still achieving state-of-the-art performance.
 We compare our network size to previous works in the last column of \tabref{tab:comparisontable}.